hotelkini/hotelkini.github.io/_posts/2021-01-13-new-world-hotel-petaling-jaya-vacancies-2021.md

 {% include link-adsense.html %}

 ### About
-Impiana Hotel Senai is first business hotel in Senai which is 10 minutes driving distance to Senai International Airport.
-Along Federal Route 1, this upscale hotel is 31 km from Legoland Malaysia Resort.
+This luxury hotel in a modern high-rise building is next to the Paradigm Mall and 7 km from Skypark Terminal Sultan Abdul Aziz Shah Airport.

 ### Vacancies
 We are looking for aspiring hoteliers with extraordinary talent who are Engaging, Perceptive and Genuine,